sheggi/win-service-nginx/README.md

 ### Download winsw.exe

-The first thing that's needed is the WinSW binary from https://github.com/kohsuke/winsw/releases The "winsw-{VERSION}-bin.exe" needs to be saved to the folder containing php-cgi.exe, and needs to be renamed "php-cgi-service.exe"
+The first thing that's needed is the WinSW binary from https://github.com/kohsuke/winsw/releases The "winsw-{VERSION}-bin.exe" needs to be saved to the folder containing nginx.exe, and needs to be renamed "nginx-service.exe"

 ### Copy files and create log folder

-Copy xml file `php-cgi-service.xml` and `php-cgi-stop.bat` into the same folder as php-cgi.exe and php-cgi-service.exe are.
+Copy xml file `nginx-service.xml` and `nginx-stop.bat` into the same folder as nginx.exe and nginx-service.exe are.

 Create `logs` folder where you want to log the service output.